NexPlayer/iOS-SDK/widevine_quickstart.md

 Now it is time to set up the Widevine.
 The first thing that you have to be aware of Widevine frameworks is that there are three types of Widevine Frameworks (develop, simulator, and release).
 In this tutorial, `widevine_cdm_secured_ios.framework` (develop) will be used to implement Widevine DRM with NexPlayer.

-The device should follow these two requirements.

-1. iOS version 9.0+
-2. arm64 CPU architecture

 ### Import Widevine Integration

 1. Copy `WidevineIntegration.framework` and `widevine_cdm_secured_ios.framework` to your Xcode project folder.